 Troll 2 has been named by IMDb as the worst movie ever made.
 It holds a 0% rating on Rotten Tomatoes and even its greatest admirers say it’s bad “by every conceivable measure”.
 Yet it retains a small cult following in the US, thanks to its reputation.
 This documentary follows some of its cast and crew as they attend special screenings and meet the film’s fans.

 The idea of a film being so bad it’s good is an interesting one.
 There’s certainly a large enough number of people out there that love crap movies.
-Just look at the size of Sam Raimi’s house.
+And they’ve helped make the careers of the likes of Tommy Wiseau and Sam Raimi.
 I recently reviewed Rock and Roll’s Greatest Failure, about cult musician John Otway, who enjoys a similar level of minor celebrity, thanks to his catastrophic early work.
 People are attracted to disaster and failure.

 This documentary will be better enjoyed by those who have already seen Troll 2, who can relate to the ecstatic fandom that is enough to pack out several small screenings of this movie a year.
 For the uninitiated – that is, nearly everyone – it’s less entertaining.
 There’s just not enough going on here to warrant a feature length movie.